-- Components of spiral wound gasket
+- Components of gasket

-- Marking of spiral wound gasket
+- Marking of gasket

 - Color Coding of spiral wound gasket

-- Dimesions of spiral wound gasket
+- Dimensions of the SWG gasket

 Knowing color coding is extremely important if you are working in the field as a small mistake in selecting the wrong gasket can result in loss of time and money, which no one likes.
-Watch the video till the end to avoid reading this article.
+Watch the video until the end to avoid reading this article.

 What is Spiral Wound Gasket?

 Why did we call it SWG?
 SWG is a short form of Spiral Wound Gasket.

 These gaskets are fabricated from thin metal strip sandwiched between layers of non-metallic filler.
 SWG has alternative spiral layers of thin metal sheet and filler material as shown in the image.
 Here in the cross-section, the blue layers are of metal, and the black layers are of filler material.
 As these layers are wounded in continuous spiral forms, these types of gaskets are known as spiral wound gasket.

 Image Source: apollon-indutec

 These gaskets are extremely popular due to the wide variety of available styles and sizes.